andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 layout: layouts/post.njk
 ---

+Generative AI is cheaper, faster, and more intuitive.

 Constraint-based templates can be expensive and hard to adapt.
-Extrapolation-based templates promise a way forward!.
+Extrapolation-based templates by contrast promise a way forward!

 Neither of those terms may mean anything to you unless you’re familiar with automating large volumes of content for growing brands.
 But this will be interesting, so please keep reading.